Conduct of Business in Ordinary Course Clause Samples

 (f) Transferred or granted any right under, or entered into any settlement regarding the breach or infringement of, any license, patent, copyright, trademark, trade name, franchise, or similar right, or modified any existing right relating to any of the Stations.

 Conduct of Business in Ordinary Course.
-Diamond will carry on its business in the ordinary course in substantially the same manner as heretofore conducted and, to the extent consistent with such business, use all reasonable best efforts consistent with past practice and policies to preserve intact its present business organization, keep available the services of its present officers, consultants and employees and preserve its relationships with customers, suppliers and distributors and others having business dealings with it.
-Diamond will confer on a regular and frequent basis with representatives of Parent to report operational matters of a material nature and to report the general status of the ongoing operations of the business of Diamond.
-The foregoing notwithstanding, Diamond will not:
+Company will carry on its business in the ordinary course in substantially the same manner as heretofore conducted and, to the extent consistent with such business, use all reasonable best efforts consistent with past practice and policies to preserve intact its present business organization, keep available the services of its present officers, consultants and employees and preserve its relationships with customers, suppliers and distributors and others having business dealings with it.

-(a) other than in the ordinary course of business consistent with prior practice, enter into any material commitment or transaction, including but not limited to any purchase of assets (other than raw materials, supplies or cash equivalents) for a purchase price in excess of $35,000;
+(a) other than in the ordinary course of business consistent with prior practice, enter into any commitment or transaction, including but not limited to any purchase of assets (other than supplies or cash equivalents) for a purchase price in excess of $25,000;

-(d) other than in the ordinary course of business consistent with prior practice, enter into or terminate any contracts, arrangements, plans, agreements, leases, licenses, franchises, permits, indentures, authorizations, instruments, or commitments, or amend or otherwise change in any material respect the terms thereof in a manner adverse to Diamond;
+(c) other than in the ordinary course of business consistent with prior practice, enter into or terminate any contracts, arrangements, plans, agreements, leases, licenses, franchises, permits, indentures, authorizations, instruments, or commitments, or amend or otherwise change in any respect the terms thereof in an adverse manner; or

-(f) modify in any material respect existing discounts or other terms and conditions with dealers, distributors and other resellers of Diamond's products or services in a manner adverse to Diamond;
+(d) modify in any material respect existing discounts or other terms and conditions with third parties in a manner adverse to the Company